No products in the cart

-Ipamorelin peptide appears to differentiate itself from other GHSs as a more selective option that elevates GH levels without increasing other pituitary hormones, such as prolactin.
-Studies are still underway with this peptide as a tool for managing postoperative ileus and speeding up the recovery of gastrointestinal function in patients following surgery.
-Ipamorelin is still under investigation for its potential to support gastrointestinal functions, increase bone mass, preserve body weight, and more.
+Ipamorelin peptide appears to differentiate itself from other GHSs as a potentially more selective option that elevates GH levels without increasing other pituitary hormones, such as prolactin.
+Studies are still underway with this peptide within the context of postoperative ileus and speeding up the recovery of gastrointestinal function following damage.

 Research